luojunwei/SLR/README.md

 ```
     SLR is an scaffolder which aims to determine the orientations and orders of contigs.
     The contigs can be produced by any assembler.
     The input data of SLR is the long reads (fasta format) and the contigs (fasta format).
+SLR can classify the contigs into unique contigs and ambiguous contigs.
 ```
 2) Before installing and running
 ```